Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - The Broncos covered the spread in their only game when underdogs by 10 points or more.

-- When Denver scores more than 21.3 points, it is 6-1 against the spread and 6-1 overall.
+- Denver is 6-1 against the spread and 6-1 overall in games when it puts up more than 21.3 points.

-- In games that Denver churns out more than 369.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Denver piles up more than 369.3 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Broncos have turned the ball over 17 times, 11 fewer times than the Chiefs have forced turnovers (28).